-During 2013 the removal of contaminated components was completed in the radioactive waste disposal building in order to install a system of treatment of spent ion-exchange space resins by wet oxidation technology.
-The total quantity produced was 61 tons of carbon steel and 45 tons of stainless steel.
+During 2013 the removal of contaminated components was completed in the radioactive waste storage building in order to install a system for treatment of spent ion-exchange space resins by wet oxidation technology.
+The total quantity produced was 61 tons of carbon steel and 45 tons of stainless steel drums.